sigstore/cosign/specs/BUNDLE_SPEC.md

   bundle.
 - `dev.sigstore.bundle.predicateType` - When the bundle contains a DSSE-wrapped
   in-toto statement, the statement's predicate can be reflected here.
+- `dev.sigstore.bundle.signer` - Identity of the application which generated the attestation bundle.
 - `org.opencontainers.image.created` - Date and time when the attestation bundle was created, conforming to
   [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6) (this is one of